reddit/devvit/devvit-docs/docs/devvit_rules.md

 If your app links to any third-party site that may collect redditor personal data, you are solely responsible for verifying the legitimacy and security of the third-party site and should ensure that they are in compliance with all applicable laws.
 For example, you should ensure that a site collecting personal data provides a privacy policy that clearly discloses what data is collected, how the data is used, and how the data is shared.

-You’ll also need permission during App Review to direct redditors outside of Reddit or otherwise collect personal information about them.
+You’ll also need permission during app review to direct redditors outside of Reddit or otherwise collect personal information about them.
 To request HTTP Fetch functionality for a specific domain, please follow [these instructions](./capabilities/server/http-fetch).

 ## Content rules